Explosion at historic Texas hotel injures 21 and scatters debris in downtown Fort Worth

-The blast flung doors and entire sections of wall onto the road in front of the 20-story hotel, where rescue crews found several people trapped in the basement, said Craig Trojacek, a spokesman for the Fort Worth Fire Department.
+The Monday blast blew doors and sections of wall into the road in front of the 20-story downtown Sandman Signature Hotel, where authorities said rescuers found several people trapped in the basement.
+By evening, officials said everyone seemed to have been accounted for, but firefighters with dogs continued searching the rubble overnight.

+The fire department is working with state inspectors and utility workers to determine the exact cause of the explosion, though authorities believe a gas leak was to blame.
+The department said Tuesday that no more victims had been found and that an area around hotel would remain closed.

+Fifteen people who were hurt in the blast were taken to hospitals, including one who was in critical condition and six others whose conditions were described as “semi-critical” by MedStar, which provides ambulances and emergency medical services in Fort Worth.

-More than two dozen rooms were occupied at the Sandman Signature Hotel when the blast took place, Trojacek said.
-Authorities said they believe a gas leak caused the explosion and said the hotel had been undergoing construction.
+More than two dozen rooms were occupied at the hotel when the blast happened, officials said.
+Authorities said they believe a gas leak caused the explosion — which happened in the middle of the afternoon at the start of the workweek — and said the hotel had been undergoing construction.

+“There was debris.
+There was insulation.
+There was office furniture,” Charlie Collier, 31, told The Associated Press.
+He was working nearby when he said he saw a large flash and what sounded like thunder.

+“Everything that was in the first couple floors of the building was blown out all over the street,” he said.

+The hotel is in a busy area of downtown about a block from the Fort Worth Convention Center.
+Footage from news helicopters showed firefighters picking their way through the piles of drywall, shattered glass and mangled metal that lay scattered across the street and over parked vehicles.
+There were gaping holes visible in the ground.

+Craig Trojacek, a fire department spokesman, said a restaurant in the building had been under construction but that it hasn’t been determined that the blast occurred there.

-Rebecca Martinez was among those in nearby buildings who recalled hearing a loud crack that sounded like thunder Monday afternoon, and then seeing a wall of dust and debris sweep through the city streets.
-Stepping outside to see what happened, she came upon a man and a woman leaned up against a fire hydrant.
+Rebecca Martinez was among those in nearby buildings who recalled hearing a loud crack and seeing a wall of dust and debris sweep through the streets.
+Stepping outside, she came upon a man and a woman leaned up against a fire hydrant.

 “The man was all bloody, his face was all bloody,” Martinez said.
 “Then I started smelling natural gas, real intense and I thought, ‘I might need to get away from here.’”